-UPE has a Liquidity Risk Policy in place which is reviewed and approved at least annually by the Board.
-The policy outlines the strategies, principles and processes to identify, assess and manage present and forward-looking Liquidity Risks to which UPE is exposed.
+UPE and QIID have a Liquidity Risk Policy in place which is reviewed and approved at least annually by the Boards.
+The policy outlines the strategies, principles and processes to identify, assess and manage present and forward-looking Liquidity Risks to which UPE and QIID are exposed.